It’s natural to be suspicious if someone seems to be offering

 But just because a service is offered as ‘provided free of charge’ to you, it’s not necessarily dodgy as long as the service provider is getting by some other method – such as happens with solicitors working for claimants with personal injury claims.

-We invite folk to ask questions via this website.
+We also invite folk to ask questions via this website.

 A fair few of the questions that we receive show that there is still disbelief that we can offer a personal injury claim compensation service which –